 In all factory locations, occupational health services are bought from a licensed service provider and they cover 100% of our own employees.
 Emergency first aid is provided for everyone, including subcontractors.
 In Finland and the US, some of the services are provided on site, but most of them are offered by an external health care service provider.
-In Russia, we have a 24/7 medical center on site.
 All factory locations have fitness facilities, which are open for all employees.
 There has been some restrictions to the use of the facilities due to the COVID-19 pandemic.

 All employees are offered the option to enroll in voluntary non-occupational medical or healthcare programs from their date of hire.
 These programs include for instance annual vaccination against influenza, first aid training and programs to stop smoking, weight loss/weight management, and in the US, maternity management.

 Nokian Tyres only collects the minimum of information required to deliver health services.
 Access to the data is limited and utilized only for the designated purpose.
 Compliance with privacy regulations is always our primary approach.